wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.1.1 =
 * Added: There is now a Delete All Pending Orders button on the Orders page.
-Fulfilling a request.
+Fulfilling a request

 = 3.1.0 =
 * Updated: Improved compatibility with wpStoreCart Desktop Alert version 3